 Well, he called that a fake news conference.

-He insulted the president, your president of the United States when he was abroad on a diplomatic mission.
+He insulted the president, your president of the United States, when he was abroad on a diplomatic mission.

 He's hurling abuse at him.

-You know, Jim Acosta says it's not a surprise that the first question he would take from an American reporter and from the friendly news media, friendly reporter who teed up see the CNN question for the president To go off on CNN about fake news made this spectacle feel like a fake news conference.
+You know, Jim Acosta says it's not a surprise that the first question he would take from an American reporter and from the friendly news media, friendly reporter who teed up the CNN question for the president to go off on CNN about fake news made this spectacle feel like a fake news conference.

 The next question he took, by the way, from an American reporter was from NBC.